Explicit block-encoding for partial differential equation-constrained optimization: Conclusions

 \section{Conclusions}

 This study proposed a quantum algorithm for PDE-constrained optimization with continuous design variables.
 Specifically, we constructed an explicit block-encoding of the objective function that coherently bridges a quantum PDE solver and a quantum optimizer, thereby avoiding any classical readout of the output of the quantum PDE solver, which could negate the potential quantum speedups.
 We then derived the query and gate complexities of the proposed method.
 Under the assumption that the optimization landscape is strongly convex, we showed that, compared with conventional classical approaches, our algorithm can provide a polynomial speedup for the system size of PDEs $N$, an exponential speedup for the spatial dimension of PDEs, $d$, and a polynomial speedup for the evolution time of PDEs $T$, in the regime where the system size of discretized PDEs is much larger than the number of design variables.
 Our algorithm also exhibited the exponential space advantage over classical approaches with respect to the system size of PDEs.
 These results suggest that quantum optimization can inherit quantum speedup from the underlying quantum PDE solver.
 As numerical experiments, we demonstrated two applications: a parameter calibration problem in the Black-Scholes equation and a material parameter design problem in the wave equation, which support the effectiveness of the proposed method.

+Beyond the use of QHD as an optimizer, the present oracle-construction framework may also serve as a coherent access primitive for broader continuous-optimization schemes.
+In particular, Appendix~\ref{sec:gradient_block_encoding} shows that our framework can be extended to gradient block-encodings, suggesting a possible interface between quantum PDE solvers and more general coherent local/global optimization frameworks that assume objective and derivative access~\cite{catli2025exponentially}.
+Exploring such connections, including possible interfaces with thermal-state-based global optimization methods, is an interesting direction for future work.

 More broadly, this work presents the concept of composing quantum subroutines so that the prohibitive readout overhead of one can be avoided by using it coherently as input to another, paving the way to exploiting quantum speedups in practical scenarios.